gepbird/ObsidianMiner/README.md

 * Stops when you're below Y=60 for safety
 * Very small or no chance of falling off
 * XP sounds to remind you when the mod has finished mining
+* Automatic eating from offhand when the player is hungry

 ## Future features
+* Stop when inventory is full

+## Known bugs
-* Automatic eating from offhand
+* Automatic eating only works when some GUI is open
+* Manual player movement can mess with the mod a bit
+* Not mining and trying to pick up every obsidian in a tower

 -------------------------------------------
 Source installation information for modders